-Fujitsu's Flash technology combines years of EPROM and EPROM experience to produce the highest levels of quality, reliability, and cost effectiveness.
-The MBM29LV004TC/BC memories electrically erase the entire chip or all bits within a sector simultaneously via Fowler-Nordhiem tunneling.
+Fujitsu's Flash technology combines years of Flash memory manufacturing experience to produce the highest levels of quality, reliability, and cost effectiveness.
+The MBM29LV016T/B memory electrically erases all bits within a sector simultaneously via Fowler-Nordhiem tunneling.
 The bytes are programmed one byte at a time using the EPROM programming mechanism of hot electron injection.